 I’m going to talk about my zen practice for a bit.
 Most mornings the birds call me to it.The dawn chorus of magpie and crow call.
 There are other songs I can’t identify by instrument but know with deep familiarity their place in the orchestration nevertheless.First light, everything just beginning to stir.
 The world waking up in a trillion fresh increments.
 This is the time … Continue reading Zazen, is that like a Zen thing?

 Chapter 1.
 Standing up was tricky, but I steadied myself.
 It felt like someone else’s prosthetic leg had been left propped up under my hip, but otherwise I was good.
 Along with the others in the group I did a small bow from the hip.
 A gentle turn to the left.
 It’s going to be OK.
 I felt it rather than thought it.
 But on … Continue reading Black Dragon Seat

 In that first hardly noticed moment in which you wake,coming back to this life from the othermore secret, moveable and frighteningly honest worldwhere everything began,there is a small opening into the new daywhich closes the moment you begin your plans.What you can plan is too small for you to live.What you can live wholeheartedly will make plans enoughfor the vitality hidden in your sleep.To be … Continue reading What to Remember When Waking

 For me, the biggest problem trying to live my life in the momentis that I always seem to turn up for it 20 minutes early.
 Continue reading In the moment.

 You are familiar with the scenario.
 Walking into a supermarket, or at a street corner.
 The rough cardboard sign, the hard luck story, the begging money.
 The cup or hat or bowl.
 And you are probably familiar with your own triggered internal dialogue.
-“If I give them money they will probably only spend it on … Continue reading Giving.
+“If I give them money they will probably only spend it on alcohol, or drugs” “They’re probably not even homeless, and making … Continue reading Giving.